gradle/gradle/design-docs/dependency-management.md

 - Add convenience methods to `ArtifactResolutionResult`:
     - `getArtifacts()` returns the set of all `ArtifactResult` instances for all resolved components, failing if the result contains any
       `UnresolvedComponentResult` instances.
-    - `getArtifactFiles()` returns a `FileCollection` containing all files associated with `ArtifactResult` instances for all resolved components, throwing an exception on access for any `UnresolvedArtifactResult`
+    - `getFiles()` returns a `FileCollection` containing all files associated with `ArtifactResult` instances for all resolved components, throwing an exception on access for any `UnresolvedArtifactResult`

 ### Test cases